tapis-project/documentation/source/technical/pods.rst

 the token when using the tapipy operations.
 You are now ready to check your access to the Tapis APIs.
 It will expire though, after 4 hours, at which time you will need to generate a new token.
 If you are interested, you can create an OAuth client (a one-time setup step, like creating a TACC account) that can be used to generate access and refresh tokens.
-For simplicity, we are skipping that but if you are interested, check out the Tenancy and Authentication section.
+For simplicity, we are skipping that but if you are interested, check out the :doc:`Tenancy and Authentication </technical/authentication>` section.

 Check Access to the Tapis APIs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^